leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/bevel.rst

 Presets
    The *Support Loops* and *Steps* presets are built dynamically depending on the number of segments in the bevel.
    If the number of segments is changed, the preset will have to be re-applied.

-Reverse Path
-   The *Reverse* button flips the orientation of the profile for all beveled edges.
-Clipping
-   The *Clipping* toggle allows control points to be moved beyond the initial boundary, allowing the bevel to add volume to the mesh rather than just removing it.

-Control Points
-   Handle Type
-      Determines how the curve path is interpolated at the selected control point.

-      Auto Handle
-         Automatic handles clamped to prevent overshoots and changes in the curve direction between control points (S-shapes).
-      Vector Handle
-         Creates automatic linear interpolation between control points.
-      Free Handle
-         The handles can be moved completely independently, and thus can result in a sharp change of direction.
-      Aligned Free Handles
-         The two handles of the curve point are locked together to always point in exactly opposite directions.
-         This results in a curve that is always smooth at the control point.
-   X, Y
-      The X and Y coordinates for the control point.
-   Delete Points
-      Removes the control point from the curve widget.

 Sampling
    Samples will first be added to each control point, then if there are enough samples,